zearp/Nucintosh/README.md

 + You tell me!

 ## Undervolting
-Undervolting is a great way to to maximmise performance, lower power consumption and reduce temperatures.
+Undervolting is a great way to to maximise performance, lower power consumption and reduce temperatures.
 The amount of undervolt you can apply depends on your luck in the [silicon lottery](https://en.wikipedia.org/wiki/Product_binning#Overclocking_and_core_unlocking).
 You'll have to lower the voltage step by step and test stability with [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng), [Prime95](https://www.mersenne.org/download/) or other tools like it.

 Please read [this](https://github.com/sicreative/VoltageShift/blob/master/README.md) page for an explanation of all the options and what they do, I'm only focusing on the basics here.
 Also heed the warning displayed but realise this warning doesn't really apply when undervolting, but this tool can also do overvolting which could indeed be dangerous.
 The worst thing that can happen when undervolting is data loss due to system freeze.
 So only do this after [making a backup](https://github.com/zearp/OptiHack/blob/master/text/CLONE_IT.md).